CeMOS-Mannheim/QCL_MIR_guided_MSI/README.md

 - a hyperspectral test data set of a kidney section (size was reduced 2x for simplicity).
 Accordingly, the respective pixels sizes are: 4.66 µm for the refrence image and 9.32 µm for the hyperspectral dataset.

+A link to full data sets are provided in the corresponding publication.

+### 3. Bug reporting:

+Feedback of any kind, including questions and bug reports, should be directed to the relevant author(s).

-### 3. Instructions:
+### 4. Instructions:
-Here, we provide a brief demo with the aim to give an overview of the main functionality of the GUI.
+Here, we provide a brief demo with the aim to give a rough overview of the main functionality of the GUI.

-In order to run the GUI, run QuantumReg.py.
+In order to run the GUI, run *M2iraQuantReg.py*.
+If you wish to only visualise MIR data and perform basic pre-processing steps, please run *M2iraQuantView.py*, which accepts *.zarr, *.fsm and *.pickle files in the current implementation.

 #### Image Registration:
 1)	Open a single wavenumber reference image (.tiff file), may take a while.